miltonbolonha/blog/next-boilerplate/content/posts/10-ways-you-re-sabotaging-your-financial-future.md

 ---
-title: "10 Ways You&#8217;re Sabotaging Your Financial Future (#6 May Surprise You)"
+title: "10 Ways You're Sabotaging Your Financial Future (#6 May Surprise You)"
 date: "2016-12-06 08:28:54"
 author: "Sarah H"
 tag: